No. 107 Squadron RAF: To Malta

 On return to RAF Bomber Command the squadron took up its low-level daylight raids again until August of that year, when the aircraft of the unit and their pilots -the air detachment of the squadron- were sent to Malta.
 From there anti-shipping missions were carried out along the Axis' north-south convoy routes, around the Italian coast, Sicily, and along the North African coast.
 However, after the Italian and German air forces strengthened the air defence of Sicily in December, 1941, and began round-the-clock bombing of the Malta airfields, the air detachment was withdrawn and disbanded at Luqa on 12 January 1942.
 Losses among the squadron had been so heavy – 90% of all original and replacement crews were killed in action during the Malta operations – that at one time the squadron was commanded by a sergeant, I. G. Broom.
-It was not the last time this man was in command of a RAF unit, he ended his career as Air Marshal Sir Ivor Broom.
+It was not the last time this man was in command of an RAF unit, he ended his career as Air Marshal Sir Ivor Broom.